henrynash/elements/an/AnthaAcademy/Lesson1_Commands/Lesson1_Sample_Workflows/C_differentcomponents/readme_LHComponent.md

 One of the key antha types which will typically be specified in the parameters file is the wtype.LHComponent

-LHComponents can be accessed in the parameters.yml file in the following way:
+LHComponents can be accessed in the parameters or bundle file in the following way:

 These are written as a string: e.g.
 "Diluent":"water",